-Typically, you have four options to consider when considering a 401(k) rollover.
+In general, you have four options to consider when considering a 401(k) rollover.

-If the benefits with your previous 401(k) included company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
-The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-A trustworthy financial advisor will help you decide if your personal needs dictate that 401(k) rollover or keeping your funds in your previous plan is best for you.
+If the benefits with your previous 401(k) included company stock, you may require special financial planning needs when rolling over your 401(k) to a new employer.
+The 401(k) plan with your new employer may not contain all the benefits of your previous one.
+A trustworthy financial advisor will help you decide if you should stick with your previous plan or roll over your 401(k) to your new employer.

-3. Open a Rollover IRA.
+3. Open a Rollover IRA